khaledmorshed/demo_ecommerce/README.md

 # Daraz-style Product Listing (Single Scroll Architecture)

-This project demonstrates a **Daraz-style product listing screen** built with Flutter, focusing **not on UI**, but on **correct scroll architecture and gesture coordination**.
+This project demonstrates a **Daraz-style product listing screen** built with Flutter, focusing **not on UI polish**, but on **correct scroll architecture and gesture coordination**.

-The implementation strictly follows the interview constraints:
+The implementation strictly follows interview-level constraints and is designed to showcase **senior-level understanding of scrolling and gestures in Flutter**.

+---

+## ✅ Interview Constraints Satisfied

 - Exactly **ONE vertical scrollable**
+- Collapsible header (banner + search bar)
-- Sticky collapsible header
+- Sticky `TabBar` that remains visible after collapse
 - Predictable horizontal tab navigation
+- Pull-to-refresh from any tab
 - No scroll conflicts or jitter
+- Fully sliver-based layout

 ---

 ## 📱 Features Implemented

 ### Core Screen
-- Collapsible header (banner + search)
+- Collapsible header using `SliverAppBar`
-- Sticky `TabBar` that remains visible after collapse
+- Sticky `TabBar` using `SliverPersistentHeader`
 - Product grid per category
-- Pull-to-refresh from any tab
+- Pull-to-refresh works from any scroll position
 - Horizontal swipe to switch tabs
-- Clean sliver-based layout
+- Clean, unified sliver-based layout

-### Authentication
+### Authentication & Profile
 - Login screen using FakeStore API
 - Successful login navigates to Home screen
 - User profile screen displaying basic user information